 This award will be given to faculty members whose contributions to the development of high quality, enduring educational materials (as a Baylor College of Medicine faculty member) match or exceed the contributions contained in the standard-setting examples.
-(See examples at the bottom of this page.)

 Development of Enduring Educational Materials might include authoring a textbook or textbook chapter; publishing a review article (particularly one intended primarily to aid learners); preparation of teaching cases (such as those used in problem-based learning); writing computer-based instructional programs; producing an educational video; or authoring test questions for national testing organizations.
 (See a more complete list of types of Enduring Educational Materials.)